-Puncturing a natural gas line could injure or kill you and others.
+Puncturing a natural gas line could injure and/ or kill you and others.
 If a line is severed and gas is escaping, follow these guidelines:

-- Avoid any action that may create a spark. - Do NOT start vehicles, flip switches on or off, or make or hang up calls near the area. - Do NOT attempt to crimp or bend the pipe (static electricity is present). - Do NOT attempt to shut off any pipeline valves. - Evacuate the area on foot, heading upwind. - Alert others to evacuate and keep people away. - Call 911 from a safe distance to report the emergency. - Call and report the event to Avista. - Wait for emergency responders and Avista to arrive.
+- Avoid any action that may create a spark. - Do NOT start vehicles, flip switches on or off, or make and hang up calls near the area. - Do not attempt to crimp or bend the pipe (static electricity is present). - Do NOT attempt to shut off any pipeline valves. - Evacuate the area on foot (upwind and uphill). - Alert others to evacuate and keep people away. - Call 911 from a safe distance to report the emergency. - Call and report the event to Avista. - Wait for emergency responders and Avista to arrive.